 Step 1: File down the top layer

 “The best way to remove dip at home is to file or buff off the top layer—this will allow the acetone to penetrate,” Terrell says.
-To do so, use a fine emery board in a back and forth, side to side motion until the top layer of your nails look dull and covered with fine white dust.
+To do so, use an emery board in a back-and-forth, side-to-side motion until the top layer of your nails look dull and covered with fine white dust.
 This indicates that the top layer of powder has been removed.

-Step 2: Wrap nails with foil and acetone-soaked cotton.
+Step 2: Wrap nails in foil and acetone-soaked cotton

-As with any nail polish, acetone is a must.
+As with any nail polish, acetone is a must for removal.
 But save yourself the time and effort of rubbing your nails raw with a plain soaked cotton ball, as dip powder won’t come off in a simple stroke.
 Instead, place cotton drenched in acetone on top of your buffed nail and wrap it in a small square of foil.
 Repeat for each nail.
 This will help the acetone sink into the powder, effectively dissolving its bond to the nail.

 If you don’t have foil on hand, soak your nails in a small bowl of acetone for 10-15 minutes.
 To speed up the process, place a steaming hot towel over the bowl.